 Revenue Recognition - The Company generates almost all of its revenue from reimbursement by government and other third-party payors for services provided to patients.
 The Company receives payment for services and medications from a number of sources, including managed care organizations, government sources, such as Medicare and Medicaid programs, and commercial insurance.
-For the nine months ended September 30, 2009 and 2008, the Company had a payor mix of 49% and 51% from managed care organizations and other third party payors, respectively, 28% and 26% from Medicare, respectively, and 23% and 23% from Medicaid, respectively.
-At September 30, 2009, Medicare and Medicaid represented 21% and 21% of accounts receivable, respectively.
+For the nine months ended September 30, 2009 and 2008, the Company had a payor mix of 49% and 51% from managed care organizations and other third party payors, respectively, 28% and 26% from Medicare, respectively, and 23% from Medicaid represented 21% and 21% of accounts receivable, respectively.
 At December 31, 2008, Medicare and Medicaid represented 23% and 22% of accounts receivable, respectively.